hpreston/cicd_learning_lab/notify_phase.md

-## CICD Stage 3: Continuous Deployment
+## Monitor and Notify Phase

-In this step, we will automatically deploy our changes by issuing a restart command that will pull down the new docker container.
+In this step, we will configure the job to send a notification to the Spark room indicating whether the build was successful or failed.

 ## Update the .drone.yml configuration